usnistgov/ACMVPDocs/_sources/te/index.rst

 We recognize that software implementations only support levels 1 and 2.
 However:

 - The Area 2 TEs include requirements from security level 1 through level 4, which are listed in Table 4.
 This area's requirements are about Cryptographic Module Specification and are the same for all four security levels.
-The unified area 2 requirements are reflected by the numbers of TEs in the red rectangle boxes on Table 3.
+The unified area 2 requirements are reflected by the numbers of TEs in highlighted in red on Table 3.

 - The Area 7 TEs include requirements from security level 1 through level 4, which are listed in Table 5.
 The Physical Security requirements in Area 7 are incremental for cryptographic modules from a low security level to a higher level.
-The numbers of TEs in the green rectangle boxes on Table 3 illustrate this trend.
+The numbers of TEs highlighted in green on Table 3 illustrate this trend.

 Table 4 and Table 5 in :ref:`TEs Impacted by Basic TE Filters` serve as examples of how the basic TE Filters work by listing all applicable TEs and non-applicable TEs for a given type of module at any possible security level.
 A complete set of TE tables elaborating on Table 3 is provided in the Appendix of this status report.